Your email can bounce for a variety of reasons:

 - Unknown User.
 The part of the email address before the @ is incorrect or expired)

-- Over Quote.
+- Over Quota.
 The recipient's mailbox is full.

 - Domain Error.
 The part of the email address after the @ is incorrect.